ezdine/carhunt/README.md

 ##Installation

-1.Clone the Git Repo.
+1. Clone the Git Repo.
 Alternatively, download and extract into a folder.
-2.Copy the files to htdocs in XAMPP.
+2. Copy the files to htdocs in XAMPP.
-3.Start local server and run it.
+3. Start local server and run it.

 ##Running the Tests
-1.Install Codeception.Follow steps in [Codeception](http://codeception.com/quickstart).
+1. Install Codeception.Follow steps in [Codeception](http://codeception.com/quickstart).
-2.Please make sure your local dev server is running.
-Put application URL into:**tests/acceptance.suite.yml**
+2. Please make sure your local dev server is running.
+Put application URL into:**tests/acceptance.suite.yml**.
+3. Test cases are included in **Tests** folder

 ######Test Example